yangminz/cs-notes/os/modern-operating-systems.md

 ## 3.6 Implementation Issues

+### 3.6.1 Operating System Involvement with Paging

+4 cases of page related work:

+1.  process creation
+2.  process execution
+3.  process fault
+4.  process termination

+Page table need not to be resident when the process is swapped out but has to be in memory when the process is running.

+Creation: prepare swap area on disk.
+Info about page table and swap area must be recorded in the process table.

+Execution: MMU reset for the new process and TLB flushed.
+Copy the address of the page table of the new process to hardware registers.

+Page fault: OS read out hardware registers to find which virtual address caused the fault.
+Compute which page is needed and locate that on disk.
+Find page frame to put the new page, evicting old if needed.
+Back up PC so the faulting instruction would be executed again.

+Termination: Release the page table, pages, and swap addresses.

 ### 3.6.2 Page Fault Handling

 1. MMU traps to kernel.
 Push PC to kstack, save other info to special registers.